easolhq/easolhq.github.io/docs/theme_architecture/blocks/schema/layout/layout_types/accordion_toggle.md

 ---

 # Accordion toggle
 A layout `accordion_toggle` groups variables within an accordion in the Easol site builder.
-The accordion state is controled by a `boolean` variable and additional elements are shown or hidden depending on the value of the `boolean`.
+The accordion state is controlled by a `boolean` variable and additional elements are shown or hidden depending on the value of the `boolean`.
 An `accordion_toggle` can be nested inside a `tab`, but not within another `accordion` or `accordion_toggle`.

 ## Attributes
 An `accordion_toggle` expects the following attributes: